Skip to content

 1. Navigate to the Site Architecture page from the sidebar.

-2. Choose your site type (Local Business or Service Agency).
+2. Choose your site type (Local Business, Service Agency, SaaS, or E-commerce).

 3. Review the workflow cards displayed at the top.